N-Minus Development: Contracting High-Contrast Scenes onto Printable Paper

 Placement, Fall, and the N-Minus Decision

 The decision begins with two spot readings.
-The darkest shadow needing texture is placed on Zone III by setting exposure two stops below the meter’s middle-gray indication.
-A reading of the brightest highlight requiring detail then shows where it falls.
-If a highlight metered to fall on Zone X is to be rendered as Zone VIII, two zones of contraction are needed, designated N-2; falling on Zone IX calls for N-1.
-Each step represents one zone, one stop, of compression at the high end.
+The darkest shadow needing texture is placed on Zone III by closing two stops down from the meter’s Zone V (middle-grey) indication.
+A reading of the brightest area requiring detail then shows where it falls on that fixed scale.

 Quantifying the Contraction